wcDogg/knottyearth/cylindrical/cylindrical-instructions.md

-# How to Read Knot Instructions
+# How to Read Cylindrical Knot Instructions

 I'm a person who needs exact instructions to tie any knot.
 When I first started, I had a hard time understanding how to read the different types of instructions I came across.
 I kept struggling until one day I committed to figuring out how it works.